 - muscle aches

-For these symptoms, you'll want to care for yourself the way you do when going through a flu or cold.
+If you do experience symptoms, you'll want to care for yourself the way you do when going through a flu or cold.
 Put on your comfy pajamas and fluff your pillows.
 Keep fluids near by and remember to wash your sheets, if your fever and chills causes you to sweat through them.
-The Center for Disease Control and Prevention also recommends putting a cool compress on the sore spot and exercising your arm to reduce discomfort in the area.
+The Centers for Disease Control and Prevention (CDC) also recommends putting a cool compress on the sore spot and exercising your arm to reduce discomfort in the area.

 There’s no guaranteed reaction to the vaccine, so don’t sweat it if you can’t step away from work the next day — some people feel just fine!
 But age and gender are factors associated with experiencing side effects, says Dr. Saralyn Mark, an endocrinologist, geriatrician, and women’s health specialist, who serves as the COVID-19 lead for the American Medical Women’s Association.